Accessibility of the Metropolitan Transportation Authority: Buses

 All MTA buses and routes are wheelchair accessible, since all current fleet were built and entered service in the 2000s or later, after the passing of the Americans with Disabilities Act of 1990.
 As of May 2019, all of the local-bus fleet consists of semi-low floors with wheelchair ramps, while all express buses have high floors and contain lifts.

 Many retired fleet are high-level buses, and many of the fleet built before 1990 do not comply with ADA standards.
 The federal government started requiring that half of all MTA buses be accessible in 1981.
 However, the wheelchair lifts on the earliest wheelchair-accessible buses were unreliable.
 By 1983, less than a third of the 3,600-vehicle MTA fleet were accessible, and it was impossible to tell which routes had accessible buses because they were dispatched randomly.
 Drivers sometimes refused to pick up disabled passengers, or they did not carry keys for lift-equipped buses, or the lifts were operated improperly.
 As part of a disability-lawsuit agreement in June 1984, Governor Mario Cuomo agreed to equip 65% of MTA buses with wheelchair lifts.

 The number of disabled riders on MTA buses rose eleven-fold between 1986 and 1991.
 By 1991, a year after the ADA law was passed, the bus system saw 120,000 disabled passengers per year.
 Ninety percent of the fleet was wheelchair-accessible, compared to other cities' transit systems, which had much lower percentages of accessible buses in their fleets.
 The last non-accessible vehicle in the MTA New York City Bus fleet, excluding routes that later became part of the MTA Bus Company, was retired in 1993.
 In 1997, the first low-floor bus in the city was tested; these buses have ramps rather than a wheelchair lift, with a significantly lower step to the curb.
 Low-floor buses have made up most of the new non-express buses ordered since the early 2000s, with the last non-express high-floor bus withdrawn in 2019.

+Express routes use a fleet of high-floor coach buses, which have more intricate lifts than low-floor buses used on non-express routes.
+A 2025 report by Comptroller Brad Lander found that disabled riders tended to avoid express routes for numerous reasons.
+For example, the express bus operators were unfamiliar with operating the buses' lifts, and the lifts themselves often broke down.

-In the calendar year of 2019, the MTA recorded over 1.5 million bus customers who used wheelchair ramps or lifts.
+In calendar year 2019, the MTA recorded over 1.5 million bus customers who used wheelchair ramps or lifts.
 All MTA Bus operators are required to have ADA training.
 The newest buses have hands-free intercom systems for drivers.
+In 2026, the MTA announced plans to more extensively train express-bus drivers how to use the buses' hydraulic lifts.